jelaiw/blog/about.markdown

 However, what I describe primarily leverages SAST (static application security testing) at the pull request, which is great for what it is, as a timely safety net to catch known security bugs that we can detect through static analysis of code, but are there meaningful things we can do earlier in the SDLC -- _especially to avoid writing the bug in first place_?

 ## Secure coding is not a side quest
-Can secure coding be learned?
+Can it be learned?
 Can it be taught?
+Maybe our emphasis should be here.

 After taking over an existing "videos + quizzes" secure coding training program a few years ago and eventually re-designing and re-implementing it around a platform that provides high-quality hands-on labs and a "hack it first, then fix it" approach, I have reason to be cautiously optimistic, maybe even naively excited about the possibilities.

+## The blog itself
-This blog tries to playfully explore these questions, in part through a recounting (and reckoning) of my own meandering engineering travels, including books/papers/posts I've read (both good and bad), boxes/rooms/labs I've tried to hack while learning how to AppSec myself, and the values and history that I hope are not forgotten or de-valued along the way as we try to solve this problem.
+I try to explore these questions, sometimes seriously, but mostly playfully by a recounting (and maybe reckoning) of my own meandering engineering travels, including books/papers/posts I've read and boxes/rooms/labs I've tried while "riding the struggle bus".

+Happy reading!

  -- JW